UConn reaches 13th straight Final Four, beating Baylor 69-67

+“Each year that we do it, I still can’t believe it,” said UConn coach Geno Auriemma, who was showered by his team with confetti after the game.

 UConn has made the national semifinals every season since 2008 and won six titles during that span.
-The Huskies await the winner of Arizona and Indiana on Friday night.
-Neither of those teams has played in a Final Four.
+The Huskies will face Arizona on Friday night.
+The Wildcats are playing in their first Final Four after beating Indiana.

+Bueckers was 6 years old when UConn started its run of appearances in the national semifinals.

+“To be part of that history is wild,” Bueckers said.
+“It’s why I came here. … Saw that as a young kid, wanted to be a part of that.
+It’s surreal.”

-The Huskies (28-1) trailed 55-45 late in the third quarter before scoring 19 consecutive points, including 10 by the freshman phenom Bueckers, who became the third first-year player to make first-team All-America.
+The Huskies (28-1) trailed 55-45 late in the third quarter before scoring 19 consecutive points, including 10 by Bueckers, who became the third first-year player to make first-team All-America.

+“Paige got that look in her eye, started getting some buckets.
+And when Paige is scoring, the rest of the team really gains a lot of confidence,” Auriemma said.
+“Our defense got just really good at the end, and we got some great stops.”

 After a timeout, Baylor fouled Christyn Williams, who missed both free throws to give the Lady Bears one last chance.

-They were supposed to meet this past January, but Baylor coach Kim Mulkey came down with COVID-19 around Christmas and the game was canceled.
+They were supposed to meet this past January, but Mulkey came down with COVID-19 around Christmas and the game was canceled.

 The game got off to a fast start for UConn, which jumped out to a 16-4 lead behind Bueckers.
 But Baylor was just getting going.
 The Lady Bears closed the action-packed first quarter with a 20-10 run and trailed 26-24 after one.